 We specialize in removal of the gallbladder, a safe and common surgical technique commonly known as cholecystectomy.
-During the procedure, our surgeons will remove the gallbladder without making a large incision.
+During the procedure, our surgeon will remove the gallbladder without making a large incision.
 A telescope (laparoscope) is used to film the gallbladder, so it can be dissected and removed through a small abdominal incision.

 A cholecystectomy is used to treat gallbladder disease, which is most commonly characterized by intermittent or continuous gallstones.
 These block the passage of bile in the cystic duct, causing right upper abdominal pain, as well as nausea, vomiting, heartburn, and back pain.
 A cholecystectomy will also treat other symptoms of gallbladder disease, such as chronic inflammation or infection, biliary sludge, and the presence of polyps or a mass.